What is Depression?

 If you begin taking antidepressants, do not stop taking them without the help of a doctor.
-Sometimes people taking antidepressants feel better and then stop taking the medication on their own, and the depression returns.
+Sometimes people take antidepressants to feel better and then stop taking the medication on their own, and the depression returns.
 When you and your doctor have decided it is time to stop the medication, usually after a course of 6 to 12 months, the doctor will help you slowly and safely decrease your dose.
 Stopping them abruptly can cause withdrawal symptoms.

 If you are considering taking an antidepressant and you are pregnant, planning to become pregnant, or breastfeeding, talk to your doctor about any increased health risks to you or your unborn or nursing child.

 Several types of psychotherapy (also called “talk therapy” or, in a less specific form, counseling) can help people with depression.
 There are different types of therapy available that are chosen as per the patient’s symptoms.
 Examples of evidence-based approaches specific to the treatment of depression include